 When glucose levels get too high — typically at or above 180 mg/dL — it is considered hyperglycemia.
 Conversely, when glucose levels are too low, it is called hypoglycemia.
 The threshold for hypoglycemia is at or below 70 mg/dL.
 Additional action may be necessary before hyperglycemia or hypoglycemia occurs depending on the situation, such as physical activity or meals.

 Learn more about the differences between hyperglycemia and hypoglycemia.

 There are several ways for a child or babysitter to check glucose levels.
 One of the most common is by using a continuous glucose monitoring (CGM) sensor, which can provide real-time glucose levels.
 These are typically viewed using an app on a smartphone.
 Most insulin pumps will also be able to display glucose levels and many have accompanying mobile apps.
 It may be useful to have the babysitter “follow” the child’s glucose on their smart device for the duration of the care.

-“Using a CGM is the gold standard of management for type 1 diabetes,” Dr. Pinsker said.
+“Using CGM is the gold standard of management for T1D,” Dr. Pinsker said.
 “It fosters independence in young patients while allowing caregiver oversight.”

 Read more about insulin pumps and how they work.

 For children who aren’t using CGM, they might be using a glucose meter, which requires a fingerstick that produces a droplet of blood that is added to a test strip.
 Glucose levels are then displayed on a glucometer.